zhaodetao/zhaodetao.github.io/_posts/2019-12-4-Regularization Challenge.md

 lasso.predict=predict(lasso.fit1,s=bestlam,newx =x.test)
 mean((lasso.predict-y.test)^2)
 ```

-In the end we test oue prediction result which is very large out of our exception.
+In the end we test our prediction result (5240664834) which is very large out of our exception.
 Mainly because our data has a lot dummy variables and category variables.
 This is what we need to improve in the future.